ProjectPythia/na-cordex-viz-cookbook/README.md

    conda env create -f environment.yml conda activate na-cordex-viz-cookbook
    ```
-   **Note**: If building the environment fails using conda, consider instead installing the `mamba` package and using `mamba env create -f environment.yml`.
+   **Note**: If building the environment stalls using conda, consider instead installing the `mamba` package and using `mamba env create -f environment.yml`.

 1. Move into the `notebooks` directory and start up Jupyterlab
    ```bash